s-r3/joywawiranjeu/README.md

 ## Data Cleaning With Excel

-This is a project i did as a begginner in data analysis It mainly involved
+This is a project i did as a begginner in data analysis It mainly involved:

 1.Removal of duplicates
 2.Setting the date format  using the formular:IFerror(Text value(i2,DD/MM/YY),"") AFTER creting helper 'column J' 3.converting the data into a table for easy analysis in the pivot  table

-#[project2:Data querrying with SQL]
+# [project2:Data querrying with SQL]
 ## Using MySQL to analyse Health_Patient data set

-In this project , I loaded the resulting clean data to my Sql in a database named 'SPIKY' I used various functions such as
+In this project , I loaded the resulting clean data to my Sql in a database named 'SPIKY' I used various functions such as:

 1.Select- begginer of each query
 2.from
 3.where -conditional function